 Symptoms of long-term exposure to a food sensitivity result in an immunological reaction.
 Symptoms may include: migraines, digestive issues (including constipation & diarrhea), weight gain and loss, joint pain, skin outbreaks, fatigue, and other symptoms usually associated with poor gut health.

 Ew.
 I know.
 This is totally TMI but the reason I found out I was lactose intolerant was because I was seeing a gastroenterologist for something else and he asked about my stool frequency.
 I was like, “oh, about 8 times a day.”
 He looked at me like I was crazy.
-It turns out that ISN’T normal.
+It turns out that ISN’T normal (haha I had no idea :-).
 Once a day is normal.
 I started eating all lactose-free dairy, and low lactose dairy foods like cheddar cheese and butter.
 I dropped to 4 times a day.
 When I finally cut out all dairy I dropped to once a day- bingo.